Kapendev/parin-website/pages/tour.md

 }
 ```

-Here is a breakdown of how every option works:
+Here is a breakdown of what every option is:

-* origin:

-    The origin point of the drawn object.
-This value can be used to force a specific value when needed and is not used if it is set to zero.
+* origin: The origin point of the object.

-* scale:

-    The scale of the drawn object.
+* scale: The scale of the object.

-* rotation:

-    The rotation of the drawn object, in degrees.
+* rotation: The rotation of the object, in degrees.

-* color:

-    The color of the drawn object.
+* color: The color of the object, in RGBA.

-* hook:

-    A value representing the origin point of the drawn object when origin is set to zero.
+* hook: A value representing the origin point of the object when origin is zero.

-* flip:

-    A value representing flipping orientations.
+* flip: A value representing flipping orientations.

-* alignment:

-    A value represeting alignment orientations.
+* alignment: A value represeting alignment orientations.

-* alignmentWidth:

-    The width of the aligned object.
-It is used as a hint and is not enforced.
-Usually used for text drawing
+* alignmentWidth: The width of the aligned object.

-* visibilityRatio:

-    Controls the visibility ratio of the object, where 0.0 means fully hidden and 1.0 means fully visible.
-Usually used for text drawing.
+* visibilityRatio: The visibility ratio of the object, between 0.0 and 1.0.

-* isRightToLeft:

-    Indicates whether the content of the object flows in a right-to-left direction, such as for Arabic or Hebrew text.
-Usually used for text drawing.
+* isRightToLeft: A flow indicator for things such as Arabic or Hebrew text.

+Below are examples showing how to use these options to change how text looks.

+* Changing the Alignment

+    ```d
+    bool update(float dt) {
+        auto options = DrawOptions(Alignment.right);
+        drawDebugText("Hello.\nThis is some text.", Vec2(8), options);
+        return false;
+    }
+    ```

+* Changing the Size and Origin

+    ```d
+    bool update(float dt) {
+        auto options = DrawOptions(Hook.center);
+        options.scale = Vec2(4 + sin(elapsedTime * 4));
+        drawDebugText("Text", resolution * Vec2(0.5), options);
+        return false;
+    }
+    ```

 ## 5. Sound